 Normally, the best way to choose a leader is just by multiply it by two. if you are using 2lbs then 4lbs leader will be ideal to use.
 Anything more than that it may affect the casting distance and also lure action.

-Ultralight game normally the lure weights should not more than 7gram because then only its rated as micro lure.
+Ultralight game normally the lure weights should not more than 7 grams because then only its rated as micro lure.
 Practically, you should refer to each rod you used because not all ultralight rods having the same ratings of lure weight.
-Due to technology available today some rods able to cast out more than 7gram.
-But I still prefer below 7gram as the best ultralight game lures whether its hard baits or soft baits.
+Due to technology available today some rods able to cast out more than 7 grams.
+But I still prefer below 7 grams as the best ultralight game lures whether its hard baits or soft baits.
+Anything more than that it doesn’t seem practical / make sense.
+Why you want your ultralight rods to cast heavier lures?
+Better use light rod that was intended for that.

 There are tons of articles available online but not many written more detailed because most still having their own understanding and perception.
 Mostly written based on their own experiences and based on their own fish and also based on the technology existed those days.
 But still the rule of thumb is still remain 6lbs for ultralight game.